RoboCop poster

 The inciting incident occurs at 12 minutes when Murphy and Lewis pursue Clarence Boddicker's gang to the steel mill.
 Murphy is separated from Lewis, ambushed, and brutally executed by Boddicker's gang - shot dozens of times and his hand blown off..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to RoboCop's first deployment on the streets of Detroit.
+This shows the protagonist's commitment to RoboCop's first deployment on the streets of Detroit.
 He is no longer Murphy - he is OCP's law enforcement product.
 He enters the world as a machine, not a man., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat RoboCop fully remembers his murder and identifies Clarence Boddicker as his killer.
+Of particular interest, this crucial beat RoboCop fully remembers his murder and identifies Clarence Boddicker as his killer.
 This false victory (he knows who killed him) becomes a false defeat - he discovers Boddicker works for Dick Jones, an OCP senior executive.
 Directive 4 prevents him from arresting Jones., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, RoboCop is nearly destroyed by police gunfire, blown apart and deactivated.
 Lewis drags his broken body away.
 The machine dies - only Murphy can survive.
-His system crashes with "whiff of death" - total system failure., illustrates the protagonist at their lowest point.
+His system crashes with "whiff of death" - total system failure., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 81% of the runtime.
 RoboCop synthesizes his dual nature: Murphy's humanity with RoboCop's capabilities.
 He removes the tracking device, freeing himself from OCP control.
 He chooses to fight not as a machine following directives, but as Murphy seeking justice., demonstrating the transformation achieved throughout the journey.